kordamp/markdown-gradle-plugin/README.md

  * configuration - a Map with further config tweaks.
 Explained in the next section.
  * inputEncoding - the file encoding used to read all files inside `sourceDir`.
  * outputEncoding - the file encoding used to write all files to `outputDir`.
+ * parsingTimeout - how much time (ms) PegDown should wait whjen processint instructions.
+Defaults to 2000L

 Sources may have any of the following extensions in order to be discovered